 It is possible to have a lawsuit filed against you in bankruptcy court, but typically this only happens when there is a question over whether the debt is dischargeable.
 To formally file a lawsuit, a person must file a complaint, to which you must file an answer.

-Reasons You May Face a Lawsuit in Bankruptcy Court
+Reasons You May Face a Bankruptcy Lawsuit

 The process of a lawsuit after you have filed for bankruptcy may be quite simple, or it can be fairly complex.
 Two of the most common grounds for a lawsuit to be filed at this time are because a creditor filed either a denial of a discharge lawsuit or a dischargeability lawsuit.